Hello everybody, my name is Kelsey, I’m a professional guitarist and a private tutor in Los Angeles.

 It’s a little tube made out of glass, ceramic, steel or copper alloy.
 Thanks to the slide ring, you can play slide guitar.

-When learning how to play with guitar lessons, it’s advised not to start off directly using this tool.
+When learning how to play with guitar lessons near me, it’s advised not to start off directly using this tool.
+All guitar players will tell you this.

 Slide guitar with a slide ring is totally different from classical playing (fingers or pick).
 Listen to Ben Harper play the guitar in this video, or even his memorable track “Ground On Down” from the album Fight for Your Mind and you will understand right away what kind of sound the slide ring is used for.